Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 python        slim      609da079b03a   2 weeks ago          115MB
 python        3.9.1     2a93c239d591   4 months ago         885MB
 ```
-Notice it left the previous built image behind.
+Notice it left the previous built image behind (IMAGE ID = db6bc5a66104" - see above).
 No big deal - easily cleaned up manually with the "docker image rm db6bc5a66104" where db6bc5a66104 is the IMAGE ID.

 ***
 ### Summary
-We have come along way, 2 post ago, we were talking about webhooks, python and the power of flask.
+We have come along way from 2 posts ago, we were talking about webhooks, python and the power of flask.
 We were also discussing bootstrapping HTML code.
-Now we have taken that and turn it into a functioning docker application.
+To now, we have taken all that and turn it into a functioning docker application.
+Which we can spin up and down easily.
 <br>Hopefully, you have found it useful.

 As always, please reach out if you have any questions or comments or suggestions.<br>